Lourdes Gurriel Jr.: Toronto Blue Jays

 After starting the 2019 season hitting .175 in 13 games and struggling with throws from second base, the Blue Jays optioned Gurriel to the Buffalo Bisons of the Triple-A International League.
 At Buffalo, Gurriel began playing as an outfielder.
 On offense, he finished the 2019 hitting .277 with 20 home runs in 84 games for the Blue Jays.
 On defense, he led all major league left fielders in assists, with 9.

-Overall with the 2020 Blue Jays, Gurriel batted .308 with 11 home runs and 33 RBIs in 57 games, and was named one of three finalists for the Gold Glove.
-In 2021, Gurriel set career highs on offense, hitting .276 with 21 home runs and 84 RBIs in 141 games with Toronto.
+Overall with the 2020 Blue Jays, Gurriel batted .308 with 11 home runs and 33 RBI in 57 games, and was named one of three finalists for the Gold Glove.
+In 2021, Gurriel set career highs on offense, hitting .276 with 21 home runs and 84 RBI in 141 games with Toronto.
 He also set a club record for most grand slams(4) in a season, including a game-tying slam against the Oakland Athletics on September 5.
 He also led all left fielders with 12 assists and was named a finalist for the Gold Glove Award for the second consecutive year.

-On July 22, 2022, in a game in which the Blue Jays defeated the Boston Red Sox 28–5, Gurriel recorded six hits with five RBIs.
+On July 22, 2022, in a game in which the Blue Jays defeated the Boston Red Sox 28–5, Gurriel recorded six hits with five RBI.
 The accomplishment matched the franchise single-game record for hits, tying Frank Catalanotto who achieved the feat in 2004.

 Arizona Diamondbacks

 On December 23, 2022, the Blue Jays traded Gurriel and Gabriel Moreno to the Arizona Diamondbacks in exchange for Daulton Varsho.
-Gurriel was named an All-Star for the first time in his MLB career on July 2, 2023.
+Gurriel was named an All-Star for the first time in his MLB career on July 2, 2023, and finished the season with a .261/.309/.463 batting line, 24 home runs, and 82 RBI.
 He became a free agent following the season.

 On December 22, 2023, Gurriel re-signed with Arizona on a three-year, $42 million contract.
 Gurriel was announced as part of FEPCUBE's "Patria y Vida" team of expatriate Cuban ballplayers participating in the inaugural Intercontinental Series in Barranquilla, Colombia.
+Gurriel appeared in 133 contests for Arizona in the 2024 campaign, slashing .279/.322/.435 with 18 home runs and 75 RBI.

 Gurriel made 129 appearances for the Diamondbacks during the 2025 season, batting .248/.295/.418 with 19 home runs, 80 RBI, and 10 stolen bases.
 On September 2, 2025, it was announced that Gurriel would miss the remainder of the season after suffering a torn ACL in his right knee.
+Gurriel returned to the active roster on April 18, 2026.
+The Diamondbacks designated Gurriel for assignment on September 13, 2026.
+He was released on September 18.